Translated from the Spanish by Katerina Gonzalez Seligmann

 For international deliveries, we will send you a request for payment of additional shipping costs.

-The complexity of Legna Rodríguez's poems lay ensconced in their apparent simplicity, woven into the cultural, racial and political complexity of being Cuban.
-Ribald and rough, they allow space for the crude materiality of our relations to self, to others, to that which houses us.
+The complexity of Legna Rodríguez's poems lies concealed in their apparent simplicity, woven into the cultural, racial, and political complexity of being Cuban.
+Ribald and rough, they allow space for the crude materiality of our relations to self, to others, and to that which houses us.
 In their briefness, these poems are abrupt rather than fast.
 Eschatology is presented as part of love, but everything can eventually be (part of) something else.
-Katerina González Seligmann’s translations render all these options with a faithfulness to their swift and direct landing in their native language.
+Katerina González Seligmann’s translations render these possibilities with faithfulness to their original language.
 This is not feel-good poetry.
-That’s why we love Legna. —Cristián Gómez-Olivares
+That’s why we love Legna.

 Legna Rodríguez Iglesias was born in Camagüey, Cuba in 1984.
 She works in a variety of genres, including poetry, short stories, novels, children’s books and theatre.
 She has won the Julio Cortázar Ibero-American Short Story Prize (2011) and the Casa de las Américas Theater Prize (2016).
 Her book Miami Century Fox (Akashic Books 2017) won the Paz Prize for Poetry awarded by the U.S. National Poetry Series (2016).
 Alfaguara Press has recently published her novel, Mi novia preferida fue un bulldog francés [My favorite girlfriend was a French bulldog] (2017).
 She is the mother of an incredibly beautiful baby.